It is a bactericidal antibiotic from the rifamycins group.

 You must follow your doctor’s instructions about how much to take.

 They should be swallowed whole with a glass of water or juice (but not with milk).
-You should not chew the capsule.
+It would help if you did not chew the capsule.

 Liquid medication: Measure the correct amount with a medicine spoon or oral syringe.